kawfee/Battleships/docs/protocol.md

 Protocol Restraints:
 - The messages are sent over a [Unix Domain Socket](https://en.wikipedia.org/wiki/Unix_domain_socket) (`AF_UNIX`) using the `SOCK_STREAM` type.
 - The messages are sent as C-style strings (null terminated).
-- The messages are JSON with specific values depending on the type of messsage.
+- The messages are JSON with specific values depending on the type of message.

 ### Message Types: